How to Prepare Your Year 6 Pupils for SATs

 Seasoned or not, there is one indisputable truth about SATs and that’s that this will be the first time around for your pupils.
 As such, it’s vital that pupil wellbeing is considered every step along the way.
 SATs aren’t the be-all and end-all and in the bigger scheme of events, your pupils’ mental health is much more important than a set of results.

-That said, there is a lot you can do to prepare the children for their SATs, that will help them perform to their best and feel more confident about them.
+That said, there is a lot you can do to prepare the children for their SATs, which will help them perform to their best and feel more confident about them.
 This blog uncovers some of the key aspects any SATs-readiness plan should encompass.

 Let’s go!